slinakm/FBU_Flixster/README.md

 The following **additional** features are implemented:

-* [x] Gets configuration API in teh background in order to get correct image sizes
+* [x] Gets configuration API in the background in order to get correct image size
+* [x] Added release date to movie details page
 * [x] Landscape mode in the movie details page shows both the movie poster and backdrop.
+* [x] Implemented a scroll view in landscape mode's movie details page.
+* [x] Only attempts to play Youtube video if video URL supplied by TMDB is for Youtube.

 ## Video Walkthrough